 - First Aid Kit

 Regarding water, it’s essential to have at least 2 gallons (or more) of drinking water in your vehicle at all times.
-Also, it is imperative to have cash in your GO BAG as well.
-Know that in the event of power outages, you might not be able to access your money via ATM’s or use your bank cards as payment for fuel, lodging, or meals.
-Appreciate that you and your family may have to seek long-term shelter away from your RV.
+Also, it is imperative to have cash in your Go Bag as well.
+Know that in the event of power outages, you might not be able to access your money via ATMs or use your bank cards as payment for fuel, lodging, or meals.
+You and your family may have to seek long-term shelter away from your RV.

 Finally, take inclement weather watches and warnings seriously during your RV travels.
 Always expect the unexpected as the sky sometimes lies.
 Yours and your family’s safety should be forefront.